-- (b) GNW Campus Trust commitments (continued) - (ii) The GNW site is currently zoned pursuant to CD-1 (401) Comprehensive Development Zone.
+- (i) The GNW Campus Trust has provided letters of guarantee totaling \$2,284,676 (2016 -\$3,982,261) for various on-site and off-site servicing and street works projects. - (ii) The GNW site is currently zoned pursuant to CD-1 (402) Comprehensive Development Zone.
 A condition of the CD-1 zoning is related to servicing and engineering obligations both on and off the site.
 When the site was partially gifted, these obligations were assumed by the Trust when it and the partner institutions entered into an Assignment and Assumptions Agreement with the City of Vancouver in 2002.
 This agreement pertains to the entire land area under CD-1 (402) zoning, including land not owned by the Trust.
 This agreement obligates the Trust to reimburse the City of Vancouver for certain costs in addition to carrying out certain on-site and off-site servicing works.
 The timing of payments is largely contingent on activities that may be performed by the GNW Campus Trust in the coming years as part of its site development plan.

 Under the subdivision process currently underway, this agreement is being replaced by updated servicing requirements that reflect the current Structure Plan.
 The new servicing requirements will be registered on title as servicing agreements on each of the nine newly created lots.
 The Trust is currently negotiating these servicing obligations through the subdivision process.
 Payment for these works will be triggered by a development permit issuance on each of the lots.
-The ECUAD site Lot 1 development permit issuance is anticipated in the summer of 2015.